What We Believe: The Beauty of the Catholic Faith Video Trailer

 Here on earth they are changed by the first resurrection, in which they are enlightened and converted, thus passing from death to life, sinfulness to holiness, unbelief to faith, and evil actions to holy life.
 For this reason the second death has no power over them.
 It is of such men that the Book of Revelation says: Happy the man who shares in the first resurrection; over such as he the second death has no power.

 Elsewhere the same book says: He who overcomes shall not be harmed by the second death.
 As the first resurrection consists of the conversion of the heart, the second death consists of unending torment.

 Let everyone, therefore, who does not wish to be condemned to the endless punishment of the second death now hasten to share in the first resurrection.
 For if any during this life are changed out of fear of God and pass from an evil life to a good one, they pass from death to life and later they shall be transformed from a shameful state to a glorious one.

-This excerpt from a treatise on Forgiveness by Saint Fulgentius of Ruspe (Liber 2, 11, 2-12, 1, 3-4: CCL 92A, 693-695) written about AD 520 which speaks of the relationship between initial justification, which he calls “the spiritual resurrection,” and final bodily resurrection, which we call glorification.
-It is used in the Roman Office of Readings on Monday of the 33rd week in ordinary time as the Church’s liturgy focuses on the Second Coming of Christ and the Last things.
+This excerpt from a treatise on Forgiveness by Saint Fulgentius of Ruspe (Liber 2, 11, 2-12, 1, 3-4: CCL 92A, 693-695) dates from about AD 520.
+It focuses on eternal joy and the resurrection glory of heaven which is our destiny.
+It appears in the Roman Office of Readings for the Monday of the 33rd week in ordinary time.
+This, one of the last weeks in the liturgical year, focuses on the Second Coming of Christ and the Last things.